seanbaxter/DirectXShaderCompiler/docs/CodeGenerator.rst

 There are many ways in which PHI instructions can safely be removed from the target code.
 The most traditional PHI deconstruction algorithm replaces PHI instructions with copy instructions.
-That is the strategy adopted by LLVM.
+That is the strategy adopted by LLVM37.
 The SSA deconstruction algorithm is implemented in ``lib/CodeGen/PHIElimination.cpp``.
 In order to invoke this pass, the identifier ``PHIEliminationID`` must be marked as required in the code of the register